As you will already know, the world has suffered an outbreak of the Coronavirus (COVID-19).

 Even the more reluctant investors and homebuyers quickly developed more confidence to move forwards since December.
 This has led to the increase in house prices and transactions across the UK.

 Thus, when certainty begins to resurface there is an instant injection into the housing market.
-So, while the changing economy might appear immeasurable at present, the expectation is that its effect on market confidence will be short lived.
+So, while the changing economy might appear immeasurable at present, the expectation is that its effect on market confidence will be short lived and we'll likely see a spike in property prices as confidence slowly starts to come back.

 The government has predicted the coronavirus cases to peak in several week’ time, which in the property market is a considerably short period of time.